BondAnthony/mesas-cluster/README.md

-# mesos-cluster
+# DCOS-Cluster

-Quick deployment of a full Mesosphere cluster to Digital Ocean.
+Quick deployment of a full DCOS cluster on Digital Ocean.

+### Requirements

-You need to create a default ssh key under ./ssh called mesos.pem.
+* You need to create a default ssh key under ./ssh called mesos.pem
+* Terraform needs to be installed on the same system you will be running this project from. [terraform.io](http://www.terraform.io)
+* Ansible also needs to be installed on the same system.
+[Ansible](http://www.ansible.com)

+*You can run this project from your local machine or a VPS*

 ## Terraform to Deploy